The Oasis Prayer Circle

 Janetta Allis / November 27, 2023

-Although life is full of challenges and obstacles, the deliberate actions of others can serve as the fuel that ignites our motivation to keep pursuing our goals.
+Although life is full of challenges and obstacles, the deliberate actions of others often become the fuel that ignites our passion to keep pursuing our purpose.
+I’ve seen this throughout my own life.

 Man Holding Light on Top of a Cliff